gauravkant9006/slider-by-using-js./README.md

 # slider-by-using-js.
- Let's learn about how to make slider by using js...
+ This is a basic js project.<br> That help us to know about how to make sliders  on a web page...<br>
+ Made by-Gaurav kant.